sanjucs/ml-tools/notes/dl/distributed.md

 	```
 	model = FSDP(model)
 	```
-	* There is only one FSDP instance that wraps entire model.
-	* During forward and backward passes, allgather will collect full parameters, hence there won't be any memory optimization.
-	* Since there is only one instance, it inherently precludes commnunication and computation overlap.
+	If there is only one FSDP instance that wraps the entire model, during forward and backward passes, allgather will collect full parameters; hence, there won't be any memory optimization, and it inherently precludes communication and computation overlap.

 ## Reference